ShaunakSen/Natural-Language-Processing/Transformers/blog_resources/Attention mechanism - An in-depth analysis and wal c1f347d97a1c421eb7fe2aa604d8f668.md

 The BLEU score is simply a metric that compares how good an output text from the model is close to the true reference text.
 It does so by matching N-grams and the higher the score the better.
 You can read more on this here: [https://machinelearningmastery.com/calculate-bleu-score-for-text-python/](https://machinelearningmastery.com/calculate-bleu-score-for-text-python/)

+In traditional arch, the context is same for every time step and only the prv hidden state is diff.
+Say the NN got the first op wrong.. then the entire error kind of propagates and since the context is same at each step, the NN has no way to correct

 ## Building towards Attention

 We have spent a lot of time understanding how sequence to sequence models work but this is a topic on Attention mechanism.
 The need for understanding sequence to sequence models is because attention was first introduced to solve the main limitation of this architecture and understanding this will help us get an intuitive sense of how it solves the problem.